Dlynne/usab-uswds/_tad/rad-x.md

     <div class="tablet:grid-col">
       <h6>Issue</h6>
       <ul>
-        <li>Some instructions include the use of hard to read fonts, italics, underlining, or other text features that increase the level of reading difficulty.</li>
+        <li>Some instructions include the use of hard-to-read fonts, italics, underlining, or other text features that increase the level of reading difficulty.</li>
         <li>Instructions are also challenging to read when multiple fonts and typefaces are used.</li>
       </ul>
     </div>